Overview

 New contracts that include the new standard model clauses

-The revised Code sets mandatory minimum ethical standards that Suppliers must meet.
-The State also encourages Suppliers to go beyond the standards set out in the revised Code.
+The Code sets mandatory minimum ethical standards that Suppliers must meet.
+The State also encourages Suppliers to go beyond the standards set out in the Code.

-If you currently supply to the Commonwealth Government or other jurisdictions in Australia you are likely already meeting similar mandatory minimum standards.
+Suppliers currently supplying to the Commonwealth Government or other jurisdictions in Australia are likely already meeting similar mandatory minimum standards.

-Complying with the revised Code will strengthen the integrity of your business and place it in a better position to bid and win future government contracts.
+Complying with the Code will strengthen the integrity of the Supplier’s business and place it in a better position to bid and win future government contracts.

-We may check at any time whether your business is meeting these standards including requesting information on what policies, procedures and systems you have in place.
+We may check at any time whether the Supplier is meeting these standards including requesting information on what policies, procedures and systems in place.

-There is no change, you must continue to report non-compliance of the revised Code, as per existing processes.
+There is no change, Suppliers must continue to report non-compliance of the Code, as per existing processes.

-Refer to the revised Code and the specific terms and conditions used in your contract.
+Refer to the Code and the specific terms and conditions used in the contract.

-The revised Code is based on internationally recognised standards and frameworks which are commonly understood and accepted.
+The Code is based on internationally recognised standards and frameworks which are commonly understood and accepted.

-The revised Code does not supersede, alter or diminish your other obligations required by law, regulations, policy or contract.
+The Code does not supersede, alter or diminish other obligations required by law, regulations, policy or contract.

-However, if you identify a conflict between the revised Code and you are unsure about how to respond, contact the contracting agency for guidance.
+If Suppliers identify a conflict with the Code and other obligations, please contact the contracting agency for guidance.

-All government Suppliers must meet the requirements of the revised Code.
+All government Suppliers must meet the requirements of the Code.

 Factors such as business size, scale, complexity and the industry a Supplier operates in are all relevant when demonstrating compliance.